IraMladanovych02/airport-API-service/README.md

 - **User Management**: Create and manage user accounts.
 - **Plane Management**: Manage information related to airport(planes, orders, services, etc).
+- This project uses Python's built-in `logging` module to record key events and user actions

 **Also you can find project mapping in folder "doc"**